KarolinaSzczech/Manual_tester_Portfolio/README.md

 My name is Karolina and I'm looking for my first job as a tester.

 Previously, I worked for the bailiff and Social Insurance Institution (ZUS).
-I think that my previous experience prepared me to work as a software tester because they developed the soft skills necessary for me to work in this position.
+I think that my previous experience prepared me to work as a software tester because I developed the soft skills necessary for me to work in this position.
 Working for the bailiff required high personal culture and self-discipline from me.
 I focused on timeliness and quality of tasks.
 I am a communicative person with an optimistic attitude to new tasks.
 I can work in a team.
 I have experience in contact with difficult people.

 I want to work in IT because I want to work remotely and from time to time work other hours than 8-16.
 My previous jobs didn't give me that.